Today's the day: British holidaymakers return to Portugal as travel ban ends

 Data from flight website Skyscanner showed a 616% week-on-week rise in bookings to Portugal in the week of Britain’s green list announcement.

-Back at home, most British people will be free once again to hug, albeit cautiously, drink a pint in their pub, sit down to an indoor meal or visit the cinema after the ending of a series of lockdowns that imposed the strictest restrictions in peacetime history.
-(Reporting by Catarina Demony; Editing by Ingrid Melander and Ed Osmond)
+Back at home, most British people will be free once again to hug, albeit cautiously, drink a pint in their pub, sit down to an indoor meal or visit the cinema after the ending of a series of lockdowns that imposed the strictest ever restrictions in peacetime.

+Additional reporting by Victoria Waldersee; Editing by Andrei Khalip, Ingrid Melander and Ed Osmond

 Our Standards: The Thomson Reuters Trust Principles.